Music of the Back to the Future franchise: Film score

 Back to the Future: Intrada Special Collection was released by Intrada Records on November 24, 2009, and contains Alan Silvestri's complete score for Back to the Future.
-It is a two-disc release: the first disc contains the complete orchestral score for the film, along with two source cues that Silvestri wrote.
-The second disc contains alternate approaches that Silvestri took with a large portion of the score, with a darker and more serious tone.
-The two-disc set had a limited release of 10,000 units and sold nearly 6,000 units by the end of January 2010.
+The two-disc release includes the complete orchestral score and two source cues written by Silvestri on the first disc.
+The second disc contains alternate versions of much of the score, with a darker, more serious tone.
+The two-disc set was limited to 10,000 units and had sold nearly 6,000 copies by the end of January 2010.

-The soundtrack was reissued on October 12, 2015, as a single-disc release, titled Back to the Future: Original Motion Picture Soundtrack (Expanded Edition), to commemorate the film's 30th anniversary.
-This release only contains the music from disc one of the initial limited two-disc set.
+The score was reissued on October 12, 2015, as a single-disc release titled Back to the Future: Original Motion Picture Soundtrack (Expanded Edition), commemorating the film's 30th anniversary.
+This release contains only the music from the first disc of the original limited two-disc set.

 Development

-Alan Silvestri had previously worked with director Robert Zemeckis on the score for Romancing the Stone.
-In composing the score, the only direction Zemeckis gave him was "it's got to be big".
-Silvestri used an orchestral score to create a sound that contrasted with the small-town setting and the significant time-changing events occurring within it, and developed a heroic theme that was designed to be instantly recognizable in just a few notes.
+Alan Silvestri had previously worked with director Robert Zemeckis on Romancing the Stone.
+Silvestri said Zemeckis's only direction for the score was that "it's got to be big".
+Silvestri used an orchestral score to contrast the film's small-town setting with its time-travel story, and developed a heroic theme designed to be instantly recognizable from only a few notes.

-For moments in the film where Silvestri's score was shortened (i.e. the final moments of "Einstein Disintegrated" and "Peabody Barn; Marty Ditches DeLorean"), replaced with source music ("Town Square") or unused ("Logo"), the full score cue is presented as originally recorded.
+For scenes in which Silvestri's score was shortened, replaced with source music, or unused, the release presents the full cues as originally recorded.
+These include the final moments of "Einstein Disintegrated" and "Peabody Barn; Marty Ditches DeLorean", as well as "Town Square" and "Logo".

-The themes from the score have since been included in the scores of the film's sequels, in Back to the Future: The Ride, and used as ambient music at Universal Studios theme parks.
+Themes from the score were later used in the film's sequels, in Back to the Future: The Ride, and as ambient music at Universal Studios theme parks.